lweller/printmaps-ui/README.md

 * Extracted config into a separate modifiable file
 * Added some notes about installation and development

-## Version 0.0.3 (not released yet)
+## Version 0.0.1

-* Fixed action not triggered when not clicking in the center zone of a button
-* Added German adn French translations
+* Initial alpha version providing simple selection of an area on a map and allowing to render it

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)